SasView/sasview/installers/README-next-release.txt

 2- Downloading and Installing
 =============================

-   *** Note 1:  The easiest approach to setting up the propoer environment to
+   *** Note 1:  The easiest approach to setting up the proper environment to
                 build from source is to use conda.
 Instructions for setting up using conda can be found at:
                 http://trac.sasview.org/wiki/DevNotes/CondaDevSetup